MetaMask/metamask-docs/snaps/how-to/communicate-errors.md

 ---
-description: Communicate errors from your Snap without crashing it
+description: Communicate errors from your Snap without crashing it.
 sidebar_position: 2
 ---